sergIO2023s/postApp/README.md

 # Architecture

-It is a domain driven architecture even though the business layout doesn't have that much login, I design it that way thinking about how this kind of application could evolve over time.
+It is a domain driven architecture.
+Even though the business layout doesn't have that much login, I design it that way thinking about how this kind of application could evolve over time.
 A business layer will be useful to isolate business logic and reduce complexity of the `ViewModel` since they already have a lot of UI logic to take care of.

 The structure of the app applies reactive principles in some parts supported by `Flow` and Coroutines.
 They mostly run on the main thread, even asynchronous calls, given that unlike threads, the suspending blocks don't affect the main thread performace that much if they are short tasks and tha was the case, so not any other dispatchers were used, and the scope always was `ViewModelsScope` to guarantee cancelation according to the `ViewModel` lifecycle.
 The `Exceptions` and other controlled errors are passed from the data layer to the UI and each layer has the responsibility to map those error according to certain rules and decide if it needs to be showed to the user or just log internally.
 I didn’t implement the error management for all the cases and all the layers but the implemented squeme shows how it could be managed and scaled by adding the corresponding mapper on each layer.